Siskiwit SOF free kayak plans rendering

 This comes from Mike M about the lower chine stringers and bending them towards the end:

 Instead, I soaked a towel, laid it on the stringer, and used a clothing iron set to the highest temperature on the towel to “steam” the end sections of the cedar stringer.
-Surprisingly, it didn’t take much to soften the ceder to twist it.
+Surprisingly, it didn’t take much to soften the cedar to twist it.
 With some patience and a couple hours, I had all four slotted into place and secured.

 I worked one end of a stringer at time, and one end of the kayak before the other.
 The idea was to make sure each stringer end was in place before moving on to the next.
 The basic process was steam, twist into the slots, clamp the end, and pin the stringer end in place.
 After doing all the stringer ends, I went back and lashed them into place on each frame section.
 I would also like to think that by working one of the stringers at a time that it helped prevent hull warping.